 Rosco McGlashan OAM

 Rosco was born in Perth, Western Australia in 1950.
 As a child he was always tinkering with anything that had wheels, trying to go faster than the other kids on the block.
-When Rosco was 12, the late Donald Campbell visited Australia with his Bluebird turbine powered land speed racer.
+When Rosco was 12, the late Donald Campbell visited Australia with his Bluebird turbine-powered land speed racer.
 Rosco was so intent on building and racing a car faster than Campbell’s, that he quit school and went working in his home state’s far north.
-With an age adjustment from 12 to 16, he managed to fund his ambition with a good wage.
+With an age adjustment from 12 to 16, he managed to start pursuing his life's goal of a racing career, and his land speed ambitions.

-His desire to beat Campbell’s World Land Speed Record of 403 mph, has taken him many long years.
-His first motor racing break came in 1968, when he was given a drive in a Pro Stock Drag Car.
-Rosco was an instant success story in Drag Racing and has earned his living in this field for many years.
+His desire to beat Campbell’s world land speed record of 403 mph, has taken him many long years.
+His first motor racing break came in 1971 when he was given a drive in a Pro Stock drag car.
+Rosco was an instant success story in drag racing and has earned his living in this field for many years.

 Setting The Australian Land Speed Record

-In 1993, Rosco with the help of 25 professionals, all volunteers, assembled his first Land Speed Racer known as “Aussie Invader II”.
-This car was powered by a 36,000 hp Mirage Jet Fighter Engine.
+In 1993, Rosco with the help of 25 professionals, all volunteers, assembled his first Land Speed Racer known as “Aussie Invader 2”.
+This car was powered by a 36,000 hp Mirage jet fighter engine.
 This racer was a culmination of 10 years of blood, sweat and tears.
 On its first run, Aussie Invader 2 reached a speed of 450 mph, but the record run could not be backed up.
-Track conditions and bad weather forced the team away from Lake Gairdner in South Australia and back to their base in Western Australia, to prepare for their next attack on Donald Campbell’s Australian Land Speed Record of 403 mph.
+Track conditions and bad weather forced the team away from Lake Gairdner in South Australia and back to their base in Western Australia, to prepare for their next attack on Donald Campbell’s Australian land speed record of 403 mph.

-Rosco and the team returned in 1995 to attack Richard the world land speed record.
-The track was in very poor condition and at close to 600 mph Aussie Invader II broke through the salt surface and tram-lined through the timing equipment, 200 metres away from the track’s measured mile.
+Rosco and the team returned to Lake Gairdner in 1995 to attack Richard Noble's world land speed record of 633 mph (1,017 km/h).
+The track was in very poor condition and at close to 600 mph Aussie Invader 2 broke through the salt surface and tram-lined through the timing equipment, 200 metres away from the track’s measured mile.
 Aussie Invader 2 was a write-off.
-Immediately the team went to work on a new, sleeker and more powerful car, Aussie Invader 3.
+They returned to Perth, and immediately the team went to work on a new, sleeker and more powerful car, Aussie Invader 3.

 Aussie Invader 5R is Born